lliendo/Radar/docs/plugins-development.rst

     Before we end up this section you may be wondering : How should I use the checks and contacts lists in the on_check_reply() method ?

-    Radar has (internally) among many abstractions two that you will use directly in any plugin : Contact and Check.
+    Radar has (internally) among many abstractions have two that you will use directly in any plugin : Contact and Check.
 Whenever you get a reply you get a list that contains contact objects and another list that contains check objects.